Skip to content Skip to footer navigation

 • Our lab experts have tested more than 80 currently available fridge models to find the best performers and the ones to avoid

-• We assess and score fridges based on their performance and efficiency, looking at factors such as temperature stability, how long they keep food fresh, 10-year running costs and more
+• We assess and score fridges based on their performance and efficiency, looking at factors such as temperature stability, how long they keep food fresh, running costs and more

 graham byrne fridge